QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 Turbine Structural Model
 ========================

 A structural model may be loaded into a turbine definition by setting the model to *CHRONO* and loading the structural model main file through the open file dialog.
 When a structural model has been assigned to a turbine the structural model files may be examined by clicking **View/Edit Struct**.
 The dialog that shows the file contents can also be used to quickly change parameters of the structural model, without the need to modify and save the file outside of QBlade and then importing them again.
-This edit functionality however doesnt cause to *reload* files from the file system, such that changing the string of a blade parameter table doesnt lead to reloading the newly defined filename.
+This edit functionality however doesn't cause to *reload* files from the file system, such that changing the string of a blade parameter table doesnt lead to reloading the newly defined filename.
 Generally, it is recommended to only use this edit functionality to quickly change a few parameters, but to setup and work with the structural model files outside of QBlade in a text editor.

 .. _fig-structural_dialog:
 .. figure:: structural_dialog.png